dart-lang/language/working/augmentations/feature-specification.md

 declared in the declaration.

-*Any declaration of the same members must be augmenting (they are not introdoctory) and must not be complete.*
+*Any declaration of the same members must be augmenting (they are not introductory) and must not be complete.*
 *Declaring an instance member named `values` will conflict with the static `values` declaration as a normal scope name conflict.*